Carl Gustav (C.G.) Jung at his home library in Küsnacht, Switzerland. Kairos Film Foundation photo. Used with permission.

 ⚪️ The Splendor of the Maya: A Journey into the Shadows at the Dawn of Creation ~ Texas A&M University Press, Nov.
 10, 2025 ~ Based on the 2021 Fay Lecture Series by Jungian analyst Nancy Swift Furlotti, Ph.D.
 (Ep.
 94 & 146).
 This material was the subject of Episode 94 recorded on Oct.
 6, 2021.

-⚪️ Murray Stein: Individuation, Transformation & the Ways to the Self in Jungian Psychology ~ Routledge, Nov.
+⚪️ Murray Stein: Individuation, Transformation and the Ways to the Self in Jungian Psychology ~ Routledge, Nov.
 17, 2025 ~ A comprehensive introduction and overview of the work of Murray Stein, Ph.D.
 (14 episodes) by Jungian analyst Steve Herrmann, Ph.D.
 Part of the Routledge Introductions to Contemporary Analytical Psychology & Neo-Jungian Studies series.

 ⚪️ Landscapes of the Soul: C.G.
-Jung & the Exploration of the Human Psyche in Switzerland ~ University of Chicago Press, Nov.
+Jung and the Exploration of the Human Psyche in Switzerland ~ University of Chicago Press, Nov.
 21, 2025 ~ The Swiss National Museum analyzes Switzerland as a center of the history of psychoanalysis in honor of the 150th birthday of Carl Jung.

 IN MEMORIAM